03 Nov 2020

 JC - if you are academic driven, like to study and memorising large amount of content is for you, go ahead with this, you save an additional one year.
 However, if you are stressed easily about studying and exams, maybe you need to weigh your option and see if this is worth it, mental wellbeing is important afterall

 Poly - firstly, there is a wide array of courses offered, if you are able to choose something that you really like, why not.
 Second, not to say that Poly work is lesser but spreading the curriculum out in 3 years feels more manageable than 2 years.
 Thirdly, I think that the mindset of JC being better/for smarter kids is an outdated one, poly is a good option and it doesn't matter where you go as long as you work hard.
 The con here would be the additional 1 year that you have to spend studying, and I heard that only the cream od the crop can enter uni - this means that you will have to work very hard to be part of this group.
 Also, I think the more expensive tuition fee in poly will have to be considered too.

 Just sharing my two cents worth of thoughts!

 Short answer is JC, but of course the more reputable JC.
 If you are aiming for bottom 3 JC in Singap...

-Read 10 other answers with a Seedly account
+Read 19 other comments with a Seedly account